nhsconnect/integration-adaptors/pipeline/README.md

 - TF_LOCK_TABLE_NAME: The name of the DynamoDB table Terraform should use to enable locking of state (as described in [Pre-Requisites](#pre-requisites)).

-The Jenkins worker EC2 instance will have to have the following permission in order to publish the builds to ECR and start the tasks in ECS with terraform:
+The Jenkins worker EC2 instances must have an IAM role assigned that includes the following AWS managed IAM policies, in order to allow the built containers to be published to ECR and the integration test environment to be stood up by Terraform:

-- ecs:DescribeServices
-- ecs:CreateService
-- ecs:DeleteService
-- ecs:UpdateService
-- ecs:DescribeTaskDefinition
-- ecs:DeregisterTaskDefinition
+- AmazonS3FullAccess
-- ecs:RegisterTaskDefinition
+- AmazonVPCFullAccess
-- ecr:UploadLayerPart
+- ElasticLoadBalancingFullAccess
-- ecr:CompleteLayerUpload
+- AmazonEC2ContainerRegistryPowerUser
-- ecr:PutImage
+- AmazonECS_FullAccess
-- ecr:InitiateLayerUpload
+- AmazonDynamoDBFullAccess
-- iam:PassRole
+- CloudWatchLogsFullAccess

 The role associated with the box should also have the `AmazonECSTaskExecutionRolePolicy` and `AmazonEC2ContainerServiceforEC2Role` policies.